 “Industry can access these engaged patient populations in a variety of ways, including market research, clinical trial recruitment, issues analysis, opinion surveys and promotion of brand awareness.”

 But does the strategy that online patient groups use to make money really matter to the patients who become members of these groups?
 Shouldn’t entrepreneurs who launch these for-profit patient sites earn a living like the rest of us?

-And does anybody besides me care about any of this?
+And does anybody besides me care about being used to increase industry “brand awareness” or any of this?

 When I first discovered the WomenHeart site shortly after surviving a heart attack and being discharged from the CCU – and while in a profound state of shock over what had just happened to me – I simply felt relieved to find this community of other female heart patients.